 Avoid scams that pretend to be from Rent.com.au

-- Rent.com.au does not request credit card information via email.
+- Rent.com.au will never not request credit card information via email.

 - Look at the template the email has arrived on.
 Does it look similar to other communications you’ve received from Rent.com.au?
 Check the footer of the email and see if there are clear links to pages on Rent.com.au.

-- If we ask you to follow a link in an email, you will always be directed to a site which starts with www.rent.com.au.
-Always double check the spelling, scammers will sometimes try to use similar versions.
+- If we ask you to follow a link in an email, we will always direct you to a site that starts with www.rent.com.au or www.rentpay.com.au.
+Always double-check the spelling; scammers will sometimes try to use similar versions.